What Motivates Donors to Give? Segment and Better Understand Your Donors

 Common problems:

 All charities know it’s harder to keep existing donors than attract new ones.
 And as charities continue to experience a decline in giving, it will only get even more challenging.
-In response, successful charities rely on software like the DMS to identify the segments of donors who have not given in the current year.
+In response, successful charities rely on software to identify the segments of donors who have not given in the current year.

 Segment ideas: